Reviewing Taitron Components (TAIT) & Its Competitors

-Taitron Components (NASDAQ: TAIT) is one of 24 publicly-traded companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it compare to its competitors?
-We will compare Taitron Components to related businesses based on the strength of its earnings, profitability, analyst recommendations, institutional ownership, dividends, valuation and risk.
+Taitron Components (NASDAQ: TAIT) is one of 24 public companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it contrast to its rivals?
+We will compare Taitron Components to related companies based on the strength of its earnings, dividends, analyst recommendations, institutional ownership, profitability, valuation and risk.

-This table compares Taitron Components and its competitors’ net margins, return on equity and return on assets.

-15.4% of Taitron Components shares are owned by institutional investors.
-Comparatively, 43.7% of shares of all “Electronic parts & equipment, not elsewhere classified” companies are owned by institutional investors.
-61.2% of Taitron Components shares are owned by insiders.
-Comparatively, 16.1% of shares of all “Electronic parts & equipment, not elsewhere classified” companies are owned by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.

 Dividends

-This is a summary of recent ratings for Taitron Components and its competitors, as reported by MarketBeat.
+This is a summary of current recommendations and price targets for Taitron Components and its rivals, as provided by MarketBeat.

 |Sell Ratings